FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Townley research.
 Another 135 words(10 lines of text) covering the years 1375, 1531, 1737, 1600, 1644, 1629, 1707, 1711, 1683, 1686 and 1692 are included under the topic Early Townley History in all our PDF Extended History products.

 Another 121 words(9 lines of text) are included under the topic Early Townley Notables in all our PDF Extended History products.

 Some of the Townley family moved to Ireland, but this topic is not covered in this excerpt.
 Another 57 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Townley were among those contributors:

-Townley Settlers in the United States in the 17th Century
+Townley Settlers in United States in the 17th Century

-Townley Settlers in the United States in the 18th Century
+Townley Settlers in United States in the 18th Century

-Townley Settlers in the United States in the 19th Century
+Townley Settlers in United States in the 19th Century